 Our youth today are growing up in a culture that surrounds them with sexual imagery and messages—but one in which marriage is often delayed until the late twenties or later.
-Historically, public health prevention messages have singled out abstinence until marriage as the most effective way to remain free of sexually transmitted infections (STIs).
-Yet while abstinence is a fundamentally important aspect of preventing STIs, but this message alone does not serve well in the absence of comprehensive sexual education and a supportive environment.
-ASHA believes young people deserve balanced, accurate, and realistic sex education, as well as access to confidential sexual health services.
+Historically, public health prevention messages have singled out abstinence until marriage as the most effective way to remain free of sexually transmitted infections (STIs), but this message does not serve well in the absence of comprehensive sexual education and a supportive environment.

 Comprehensive Sex Ed